gregorylearns/linux-adventure/README.md

 ## pyhostsman

 Not actually installed yet but im trying to make it work to distance myself from distraction during work hours.

+## OnlyOffice (Feb 2020)

+WPS Office is great.
+However there's this annoying bug that occurs when you close any WPS Office application and they persist in the memory.
+So now, I've taken on using OnlyOffice as my PDF reader.
+OnlyOffice isn't powerful enough, or isn't very close to MS Office in handling and UI as WPS.
+I'll keep using WPS for my editing needs and use OnlyOffice for the PDF Reading.

 ## WPS Office (Dec 2019)